City · Indonesia · Asia

 Best Time to Visit

-The best time to visit Yogyakarta is during the dry season, from April to September.
-During these months, the weather is generally pleasant with lower humidity and less rainfall, making it ideal for exploring the city's many cultural and historical sites.
-The peak tourist season falls between June and August, which coincides with the school holidays.
-Hotel rates and flight prices tend to be higher during this period.
-The shoulder months of April, May, and September offer a good balance of good weather and fewer crowds.
-The rainy season from October to March can bring heavy rains, particularly in the evenings, but this period can also offer lower prices for accommodations and flights.
-If you prefer to avoid the crowds and enjoy a more relaxed atmosphere, consider visiting during the shoulder seasons.
+The best time to visit Yogyakarta is during the dry season, which spans from April to October.
+During these months, the weather is more predictable, with lower humidity and less rainfall, making it ideal for exploring the city's many temples and cultural sites.
+The peak tourist season is from June to August, when the school holidays coincide, so expect larger crowds and higher prices.
+The shoulder months of April/May and September/October offer a balance of good weather and fewer tourists.
+The rainy season, from November to March, can be less appealing for outdoor activities due to heavy rains, but it's a great time for budget travelers as prices drop and the city is less crowded.

 Weather